 As long as water and tank conditions are optimal and you’re aware that you have a marble betta, then there should be no concern when color changes happen!

-How to Make Your Betta More Colorful
+How To Make Your Betta More Colorful

 Betta fish naturally have beautiful, vibrant colors and deserve to be shown off.
 Here are a few ways to give an accent to the natural beauty of your fish: